High Dimensional Distributed Gradient Descent with Arbitrary Number of Byzantine Attackers: Numerical Results

 \section{Numerical Results}

 This section provides results of numerical simulation.
 We compare different gradient aggregators:

-\textbf{1.Master only.} This means that we only use the gradient values from the auxiliary clean data stored in the master:
+\textbf{1.
+Master only.} This means that we only use the gradient values from the auxiliary clean data stored in the master:

-We use this method as a baseline, in order to show the benefits of combining clean samples with the untrusted gradient information from worker machines.
+This method is used as a baseline, in order to show the benefits of combining clean samples with the untrusted gradient information from worker machines.

-\textbf{2.Distance based filtering.} This method comes from \cite{cao2019distributed}, which has two different versions depending on whether $q$ is known.
-Here we just assume that $q$ is known, in order to compare our method with a better baseline.

-The idea is that among all $m$ gradient vectors from worker machines, pick $m-q$ closest one, and then calculate the weighted average:
+\textbf{2.
+Distance based filtering.} This method comes from \cite{cao2019distributed}.
+Here we just assume that $q$ is known.
+Among all $m$ gradient vectors from worker machines, this method picks $m-q$ closest one, and then calculate the weighted average:

-in which $\mathcal{N}(g_{MasterOnly}(\mathbf{w}), m-q)$ means the $m-q$ nearest neighbors of $g_{MasterOnly}$ among corrupted gradient vectors from worker machines, $\{\mathbf{Y}_1,\ldots, \mathbf{Y}_m \}$.
+in which $\mathcal{N}_{m-q}(g_{Master}(\mathbf{w}))$ means the $m-q$ nearest neighbors of $g_{Master}$ among corrupted gradient vectors from worker machines, $\{\mathbf{Y}_1,\ldots, \mathbf{Y}_m \}$.

-\textbf{3.Zeno.} This method was proposed in \cite{xie2019zeno}, which filter gradients by stochastic descent scores, and was improved in \cite{xie2020zeno++}. \cite{xie2020zeno++} introduces several new modifications.
+\textbf{3.
+Zeno.} This method was proposed in \cite{xie2019zeno}.
+After that, an improved version was provided in \cite{xie2020zeno++}, called Zeno++.
 Here we use the first order expansion of stochastic descent score mentioned in \cite{xie2020zeno++}.
-Other new techniques in \cite{xie2020zeno++} are not used, since they aimed at the suitability in asynchronous scenarios, which is out of scope of our work.
 In particular, this method assigns a score